dmbarbour/awelon/AboutABC.md

             foo foo = foo
         spatial idempotence: (ABC assumes / requires)
-            [foo] first dup = dup [foo] first [foo] second where first  :: [a->a'] * (a*b) -> (a'*b)
+            [foo] first dup = dup [foo] first [foo] second where first  :: [a→a'] * (a*b) → (a'*b)
-                    second :: [b->b'] * (a*(b*c)) -> (a*(b'*c))
+                    second :: [b→b'] * (a*(b*c)) → (a*(b'*c))
-                    dup    :: (x * e) -> (x * (x * e))
+                    dup    :: (x * e) → (x * (x * e))

 ABC is designed primarily for reactive demand programming (RDP), which has both spatial idempotence and causal commutativity universally.
-ABC optimizers and refactoring tools may assume these properties even when ABC is not targeting an RDP behavior.
+ABC optimizers and refactoring tools will assume these properties even when ABC is not targeting an RDP behavior.
+Fortunately, it is not difficult to leverage linear values to thread effects in imperative code, such that it becomes compatible with spatial idempotence and causal commutativity.
+Interestingly, this approach is a great deal more precise regarding concurrency and synchronization than traditional models of imperative.

-Fortunately, it is not difficult to thread a linear value through imperative code, and thereby model threads.
-Between substructural types and capability security, ABC can typefully enforce a procedural paradigm and many others.
-Interestingly, programmers can be much more precise about threading and synchronization within ABC than they can be in most imperative languages.
+Spatial idempotence and causal commutativity are valuable because they enable a high level of equational reasoning even in the presence of side-effects.
+Effectively, developers have most of the reasoning benefits of purity without any of the overheads.

 ### Fast and Loose Reasoning for Termination